DFE-Digital/check-an-early-years-qualification/adr/0018-release-and-branch.md

 GitFlow seems over-complex for such a small team of developers.

 We elected to deploy from `release` or `fix` branches.
-Once a `release` or `fix` branch is ready, it will be deployed to `test`/staging.
+A `release` branch may contain one or several individual features.
+Once a `release` or `fix` branch is ready to be released, it will be deployed to `test`/staging.
 Once tested there, it will be deployed to `prod`, smoke-tested there and the `release` branch will then immediately be merged to `main`.

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'base', 'gitGraph': {'showBranches': true, 'showCommitLabel':true,'mainBranchOrder': 2}} }%%